The best lineworkers from around the world see how they stack up against one another

 “This is the Super Bowl of linemen,” according to Jason McKinney, who coached a team from Mecklenburg Electric Cooperative.
 “This is the biggest event in this country, probably the biggest in the world.”

 Now in its 36th year, the International Lineman’s Rodeo brings the best of the best to Kansas each fall.
-In addition to the competition, there’s also an expo so you can check out the newest products and services on the market.
+In addition to the competition, there’s also an expo so you can check out the newest lineman tools and products and services on the market.
 Rodeo events include hurtman rescue, pole climb, a written test and two mystery events to really test your skills.

 “Many of the skills required in the competition are less frequently used currently but still critical line skills like climbing, working off a pole and task work using hot sticks rather than gloves,” according to the rodeo organizers.
 “These opportunities for linemen enhance their skills and keep them fresh make them more productive all while keeping safety during the competition at the forefront.”